What is a Surety Bond?

 There are three major categories of surety bonds:

-The vast majority of bonds fall into the commercial bonds category, which is also known as ‘license and permit surety bonds’.
-Commercial bonds are usually required for auto dealers, freight brokers, collection agencies, mortgage brokers and telemarketers, to name a few.
+The vast majority of bonds fall into the commercial bonds category, also known as ‘license and permit bonds’.
+In order to get licensed and bonded, commercial bonds are usually required for auto dealers, freight brokers, collection agencies, mortgage brokers and telemarketers, to name a few.

 These bonds are used to guarantee that the individuals or businesses abide by the rules and regulations of their business license.
 In fact, they are usually a prerequisite for obtaining the business license in the first place.